František Drtikol

 Po stopách Františka Drtikola

 Photographs influenced by the Art Nouveau style of the turn of the century date from the period of the Příbram studio.
 Like his other works, they are characterised not only by their emotional and ideological depth, but also by their excellent technical workmanship.
 These are landscape compositions, genre scenes and portraits.
-His images depicting miners at work underground continue the tradition of place.
+His images of miners at work underground continue the tradition of place.
 The author's early nudes, probably the first photographs of this kind in Bohemia, also come from Příbram.

 3. SVATÁ HORA